 The Intensive Support Navigator can travel within the metro area, defined as:

 To refer a carer for this program please email email@example.com or contact the Carer Gateway (1800 422 737).
-If the referral is urgent and/or complex, speak with program staff to escalate the referral if possible.
+If the referral is time sensitive and/or complex, speak with program staff to escalate the referral if possible.